MiguelClaret/TheSimpleFund/docs/docs/team.md

 - **LinkedIn**: [pabloazevedo](https://www.linkedin.com/in/pabloazevedo/)
 - **GitHub**: [github.com/pablo-azevedo](https://github.com/zzaved)

+---

 ## Conclusion

-&emsp;**Team Balaiê** represents a strong combination of technical expertise and strategic vision for real-world impact.
+&emsp;**Team Balaiê** represents a strong combination of technical expertise, marketing skills, and strategic vision for real-world impact.
-With skills across blockchain, frontend, backend, and storytelling, the team is prepared to deliver a functional MVP at the **Meridian Hackathon 2025**, showcasing Stellar’s potential to transform receivables funds into **transparent, tokenized, and liquid digital assets**.
+With skills across blockchain, frontend, backend, design, and storytelling, the team is prepared to deliver a functional MVP at the **Meridian Hackathon 2025**, showcasing Stellar’s potential to transform receivables funds into **transparent, tokenized, and liquid digital assets**.